LICQual Level 3 Certificate in Healthcare Risk Management

 • Age Requirement: Applicants must be at least 18 years old.

 • Educational Requirements: A minimum of a Level 2 qualification or equivalent in healthcare, management, public health, or a related field is recommended.
-Learners with relevant professional experience may also be considered.

 • Experience: Applicants should ideally have experience in healthcare, clinical supervision, administration, or risk management roles to support practical application of course concepts.

-• English Language Proficiency: Participants must have sufficient English reading, writing, listening, and speaking skills to understand instructions, complete assessments, and communicate during practical exercises.
+• English Language Proficiency: Applicants must have sufficient English reading, writing, listening, and speaking skills to understand instructions, complete assessments, and communicate during practical exercises.

 Qualification#